How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Assess Management Quality:

-• Track Record: Evaluate the leadership’s history of making sound decisions.
+• Track Record: Evaluate the leadership’s history of making sound capital allocation decisions.

-• Vision and Strategy: Ensure the management has a clear and achievable plan for growth.
+• Vision and Strategy: Ensure the management has a clear and achievable plan for operational turnaround.

-• Integrity: Look for transparency and ethical practices in management.
+• Integrity: Look for transparency, significant insider skin-in-the-game, and ethical practices.

 • Understand the Business Model: